neicul01/I-Rob/README.rst

 3. Make sure the roboter is off, than connecting the ESP32 via USB and upload the skretch
 4. To make it easier for the user to set the Wi-Fi connection as well as the connection to the Mosquitto broker, a Python script can be used instead of changing the Arduino script.

+Wifi-configuration
+*******************

+0. Make sure the roboter is off !

+1.Adapt SSID;Passwort;Broker-ip; in line 17

+2.Adapt COM-Port-number in line 29 and 31 ->if you do not now the port-number than:

+	I Set 'com_port_known' in line 19 to False

+	II Run the script

+	III Connect the ESP32 via USB (ATTENTION: never conect via usb while the roboter is on)

+	IV Read the COM-Port-number from output of the script and adapt the COM-Port-number in line 29 and 31

+	V Set 'com_port_known' in line 19 to True

+3.Run the script

+4.Connect the ESP32 via USB with the Computer(ATTENTION: never connect via usb while the roboter is on)

+5.If the connection to the WLAN and the Broker succeeded, the script will print 'Connection succeeded' -> if not check your SSID, Passwort and Broker-ip in line 17 and your Mqtt-Brokersettings

+6.The Roboter is ready to use